 This is usually the time when people start to justify themselves hanging onto a certain thing.
 In reality, if you haven’t used it in the last year, you probably won’t be using it again.

-This is a genius way for getting rid of half your stuff fast!
+This is a genius way of getting rid of half your stuff fast!

 Now, you know what makes getting rid of half your stuff a lot easier?
 When you can make some cold hard cash from it!